 Alinker Rear Wheel

-It's finally here!
+Back in stock!
 A solid rear wheel, with a black anodized alloy rim and a solid rubber tire.
 Custom designed for the Alinker.

 Reasons to buy The Alinker